customink/secondbase/README.md

 $ rake db:create
 ```

 This will not only create your base development database, but it will also create your second development database as specified by the configuration within the `secondbase` section of your database.yml.
 Here is a full list of `db:...` tasks that automatically run a mirrored `db:second_base:...` task.
-Some private tasks, like schema/structure dump and loading, are not listed.
+Some private or over lapping tasks, like schema dump/loading or `db:setup`, are not listed.

 * db:create
+* db:create:all
 * db:drop
+* db:purge
+* db:purge:all
 * db:migrate
 * db:test:purge